Treatments & Services

-- Cataract surgery can not correct decreased vision caused by conditions or diseases of the cornea, iris, optic nerve or retina such as: keratoconus, glaucoma, diabetes, or age-related macular degeneration.
+- Cataract surgery can not correct decreased vision caused by conditions or diseases of the cornea, iris, optic nerve, or retinae such as keratoconus, glaucoma, diabetes, or age-related macular degeneration.

 - The proper selection of the IOL, while based upon sophisticated equipment and computer formulas, is not an exact science, so glasses or contact lenses may be required to obtain vision that is acceptable to you after surgery.

-- Individual healing factors cannot be predicted with 100% accuracy, so the final prescription of the eye after surgery in not completely predictable.
+- Individual healing factors cannot be predicted with 100% accuracy, so the final prescription of the eye after surgery is not completely predictable.